 - REST API Security vs SOAP API Security

 API security is the practice of protecting APIs from cyberattacks and misuse.
-Proper API security measures ensure that all processed requests to the API are from legitimate sources, that all processed requests are valid, that all responses from the API are protected from interception or exploitation.
+Proper API security measures ensure that all processed requests to the API are from legitimate sources and valid.
+Security best practices also ensure that all responses from the API are protected from interception or exploitation.

-It’s hard to overstate the potential effect of a successful attack.
 While the financial impact can be substantial, the damage to your brand may be irreparable.
-You’ll surely lose customer trust, as well as credibility with companies using your API.
+You’ll surely lose customer trust and credibility using your API.
 Third-party integrated apps may even be harmed by extension.

 Types of API Cyberattacks

-A man-in-the-middle (MITM) attack occurs when a hacker intercepts an API request or response between an end-user and an API.
-They may steal the sensitive contents of this communication (e.g. account login credentials or payment information) or modify the contents of the request/response.
+A man-in-the-middle (MITM) attack occurs when a hacker intercepts a request or response between an end user and an API.
+They may steal the contents of this communication (e.g., login credentials or payment information) or modify the contents of the request/response.